 The digestive system is sometimes called the gastrointestinal system, but neither name fully describes the system’s functions or components.
 The organs of the digestive system also produce blood clotting factors and hormones unrelated to digestion, help remove toxic substances from the blood, and chemically alter (metabolize) drugs.

 The abdominal cavity is the space that holds the digestive organs.
 It is bordered by the abdominal wall (composed of layers of skin, fat, muscle, and connective tissue) in front, the spinal column in back, the diaphragm above, and the pelvic organs below.
 It is lined, as is the outer surface of the digestive organs, by a membrane called the peritoneum.

 Experts have recognized a powerful connection between the digestive system and the brain.
 For example, psychologic factors greatly influence contractions of the intestine, secretion of digestive enzymes, and other functions of the digestive system.
 Even susceptibility to infection, which leads to various digestive system disorders, is strongly influenced by the brain.
 In turn, the digestive system influences the brain.
-For example, long-standing or recurring diseases such as irritable bowel syndrome (see Irritable Bowel Syndrome (IBS)), ulcerative colitis (see Ulcerative Colitis), and other painful diseases affect emotions, behaviors, and daily functioning.
+For example, long-standing or recurring diseases such as irritable bowel syndrome, ulcerative colitis, and other painful diseases affect emotions, behaviors, and daily functioning.
 This two-way association has been called the brain-gut axis.